Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 These steps will take you through getting your own project up and running.
-This will take you through getting getting Mosquitto, NodeRED, and ESP32 to control a light.
+This will take you through getting getting Mosquitto, NodeRED, and ESP32 to control a light.<br/>
 <img src="https://i1.wp.com/randomnerdtutorials.com/wp-content/uploads/2017/01/2output-mqtt.jpg?resize=828%2C132&quality=100&strip=all&ssl=1" width="50%" height="50%">

 <!-- Prerequisites -->